angrybacon/doomsday-wiki/markdown/appendices/primer.md

 combo decks that require careful resource management.
 Look at your opening hand, determine whether you think you'll be winning with DD, Natural Storm, EtW, spend your resources in the way that best facilitates the plan.
-It's ok if sometimes the plan is "gather info and resources", but if you can't quickly devise a more concrete plan you put yourself at a disadvantage.
+It's ok if sometimes the plan is *gather info and resources*, but if you can't quickly devise a more concrete plan you put yourself at a disadvantage.

 Don't be afraid to cast a Draw4 for value.
 Untapping with a full grip is insane,